Broadway Bridge implosions fails; engineers looking for answers

 "It's extremely weakened and extremely dangerous," Straessle said.
 "We can't go near it because it could fall any moment."

 He said the bridge was no danger to the area.
 But the failure of the demolition to occur holds possibilities for a longer disruption of river traffic than was originally planned.
-The highway department has 24 hours to clear the navigation channel of debris.
-But, so far, there's no debris excitement some detritus from explosive devices.
+The highway department had 24 hours to clear the navigation channel of debris after it fell.
+But, so far, there's no debris except detritus from explosive devices.

 Straessle said the bridge is a real danger to those who might venture on it.
 "Stay tuned.
 It could fall any minute."

-Straessle volunteered the failure of the bridge to fall was "a testament to how solid the structure was."
-It's a "science," he said, design such demolition projects.
+Straessle volunteered that the failure of the bridge to fall was "a testament to how solid the structure was."
+It was built almost a century ago.
+It's a "science," he said of designing such demolition projects.
 "But, as you can see, the structure is still standing.
 We're seeking answers.
 As soon as we have some, we'll share them with everybody."

 We covered the attempted demolition on Facebook Live